 Wildlife Photography can be a powerful tool for conservation.
 My mission is to promote the understanding and appreciation of the world's biodiversity and the need for its preservation, through the lens of wildlife imagery.
 Powerful wildlife and nature images are effective and emotive tools in building public awareness and education in combating this worrisome decline.

-I am the Wildlife Ho-tographer using Canon equipment for over 25 years.
+My readers know me as The Wildlife Ho-tographer, using Canon equipment for over 30 years.
 My subjects range from small Hummingbirds to gigantic Blue whales, the largest animal on Planet Earth, ever.
 Every year, I go on multiple photo shoots around the globe and meet photographers and wildlife enthusiasts who want to know what equipment I use and how much camera gear I bring along on my trips.
 My philosophy is to keep things simple and my equipment bag as light as possible.
 I usually bring no more than 2 bodies and 3 lenses.

 You can follow my travels on Facebook, Twitter, Flickr, Instagram and this blog.
 My blog and website do not accept advertising, have no tracking cookies and commissioned links of any kind and I do not receive compensation from any camera dealer or equipment manufacturer, including Canon.